Trump says NATO nations make major new defense spending commitments after he upends summit

 When the summit began Wednesday, Stoltenberg said, there were “differences between allies,” but that after its conclusion Thursday, “I feel NATO is more united now.”

-Trump then held an impromptu news conference, in which he was asked whether he could withdraw the United States from NATO without congressional approval.
+At’s Trump’s impromptu news conference, he was asked whether he could withdraw the United States from NATO without congressional approval.
 The president replied, “I think I probably can, but that’s unnecessary.”
 He added: “The people have stepped up today” as they never have before.
 “Everyone in the room thanked me.
 There was a great collegial spirit in that room. . . .
 Very unified, very strong.
 No problem.”

 At a discussion near the summit sponsored by the Atlantic Council, Sen. Thom Tillis (R-N.C.) emphasized that Capitol Hill still fully supports the 29-member alliance, saying: “There is no applause line for ‘let’s get out of NATO.’”